algosup/2022-2023-project-4-game-design-Team-6/Documents/TechnicalSpecifications.md

 ## 4.2.
 Visuals

 As mentionned above, we opted for a more "paperish" visual, all of the cards will have a paper texture, and the background will be a paper texture as well.
-All the enemies texture will drawn **manually** by our team, but also the towers and the spells.
+All the enemies texture will be drawn **manually** by our team, but also the towers and the spells.
 <br/>

 # 5. Audio